-You will be asked to come in for an interview with an eligibility worker in about ten days.
+You will be asked to come in for an interview in about ten days.
 Your assigned worker will give you a list of things you need to provide.
 This information will tell your worker about you and your household so he or she can determine if you qualify for cash assistance.
 Bring as much of the requested information as you can to the interview.
 This will help us to help you faster.

 When will I know if I can get cash assistance?